Guidelines for In-Person Events and Meetings

 The guidelines are based on current public health recommendations, government policy, and Board and University policy, which are subject to change, resulting in modifications to these guidelines.

 These guidelines do not prohibit spontaneous expressive activities or other constitutionally protected activity that takes place in public areas of campus.
 However, individuals participating in such activities are subject to university guidelines as well as ABOR Policy 1-124 and ASU SSM 802-01.

 Events and meetings to which these guidelines do not apply:

-The following events are not subject to the Special Event Registry or the event review process but are subject to the direction of the relevant senior University executives and compliance with university guidelines.
+The following meetings or events are not subject to the Special Event Registry or the event review process but are subject to the direction of the relevant senior University executives and compliance with university guidelines.

 Departmental staff meetings that do not require a venue reservation